husarion/rosbot-demo-labyrinth/simulation_bringup/README.md

 git clone https://github.com/husarion/rosbot-demo-labyrinth.git
 ```
 ## Set up husarnet communication
 In this project, husarnet is used to communicate between a docker container and the host machine.
-Husarnet allows to create a wirtual network interface on top of your operating system that allows your system to work over Internet.
-It is designed with ROS & ROS2 in mind and applies peer-to-peer comunication.
+Husarnet allows creating a virtual network interface on top of your operating system that allows your system to work over the Internet.
+It is designed with ROS & ROS2 in mind and applies peer-to-peer communication.
 Go to https://app.husarnet.com and create a free account or log in if you already have one.
-Then create a network using the “Create Network” button.
-Next click “Add element” and save the Join Code of your network.
+Then create a network using the **“Create Network”** button.
+Next click **“Add element”** and save the **Join Code** of your network.
 We will need it later.
 ### Set up docker connection with husarnet
 Now you have to edit .env file located in `/rosbot-demo-labyrinth/src/docker_sim` folder by changing JOINCODE.
 ```